Pictou County: History

 The area of the modern Pictou County was a part of the Miꞌkmaq nation of Mi'kma'ki (mi'gama'gi) at the time of European contact.

 In the early 1600s France claimed the area as a part of Acadia.
 By the 1760s, small French settlements existed along the coast in the eastern part of the county near the mouth of the French River.
 The largest of these was on the Big Island at Merigomish.
 By the conclusion of the French and Indian War in 1763, and the Expulsion of the Acadians, these had been abandoned.

 Pictou came under the control of Britain in 1763 after the French and Indian War.
 In 1765 the first British land grants were issued, including a grant to the Philadelphia Company.
 A number of families from that company left Philadelphia aboard the Hope in May 1767, and arrived at Pictou Harbour in June.
-In 1770 there were 120 settlers living in Pictou, of which 93 were American, 18 were Irish, five were Acadian, and two each were Scottish and English.
+In 1770 there were 120 settlers living in Pictou, of whom 93 were American, 18 were Irish, five were Acadian, and two each were Scottish and English.

 Pictou was a receiving point for many Scottish immigrants moving to a new home in northern Nova Scotia and Cape Breton Island following the Highland Clearances of the late 18th and early 19th centuries.
 Consequently, the town's slogan is "The Birthplace of New Scotland"; the first wave of immigrants from Scotland is acknowledged to have arrived on September 15, 1773, on the Hector.

 Coal was first discovered in Pictou County in 1798.
-A number of different individuals and companies were involved in the nascent coal industry, however in 1825 the majority of mining rights in Nova Scotia was obtained by the General Mining Association.
+A number of different individuals and companies were involved in the nascent coal industry; however, in 1825 the majority of mining rights in Nova Scotia was obtained by the General Mining Association.
 After surveying mines in Nova Scotia, they chose to start at the East River of Pictou and in the summer of 1827 they began operations there.
 By the end of the year the first steam engine in Nova Scotia was operating at Albion Mines.

 In 1839 the first locomotive in Canada to run on iron rails, the Samson, was put into service at Albion Mines.
 It is the oldest surviving locomotive in Canada.